RichardLitt/low-resource-languages/README.md

 # Keyboard Layout Configuration Helpers

 * [jQuery.IME](https://github.com/wikimedia/jquery.ime) - jQuery Input Method Editor used on Wikipedia
+* [kbdgen](https://github.com/divvun/kbdgen) - Generate keyboards and keyboard layouts for Windows, macOS, X11, iOS, Android and Chrome, from a single, simple yaml file.
+Also registers languages unknown to Windows, so that after installation, there is a correct and robust association between the designated BCP 47 code (including full support for ISO 639-3) and installed language tools such as keyboards, spelling checkers and other tools.
 * [Keyboard](https://github.com/Mottie/Keyboard) - Virtual Keyboard using jQuery ~ https://mottie.github.io/Keyboard/.
 * [Keyboards](https://github.com/keymanapp/keyboards) - Open Source Keyman keyboards.
 * [Keyman](https://github.com/keymanapp/keyman) - Keyman cross platform input methods.
 Keyman makes it possible for you to type in over 1,000 languages on Windows, iPhone, iPad, Android tablets and phones, and even instantly in your web browser.
 [Website](https://keyman.com/).